Welcome to today's edition of the Rush 24-7 podcast.

 Because when the intelligence fits their worldview, boy, it's right on the money.

-When the intelligence doesn't fit their worldview, then it's flawed, it's doctored, it's been cooked.
+When the intelligence doesn't fit their worldview, then it's flawed, it's doctored, it's been cooked, or what have you.

-The flaws in the Iran report.
+Now, back to John Bolton, the flaws in the Iran report.

 Second, the NIE is internally contradictory and insufficiently supported.

-There wasn't any diplomatic pressure unless you consider shock and awe, or being labeled as one of the three members of the axis of evil.
+There wasn't any diplomatic pressure, unless you consider shock and awe, or being labeled as one of the three members of the axis of evil.

 Nowhere does the NIE explain its logic on this critical point.